Single Vector

 2:4, c(1, 2)] # returns row 2, 3, and 4 element of column 1 and 2. fruit_mat[

-To return all the rows of a particular column, leave the row space within the squared bracket empty, and specify the index of the column you want to return
+To return all the rows of a particular column, leave the row space within the square bracket empty, and specify the index of the column you want to return

 1] fruit_mat[,